CloudEnthusiast/PythonHobby/README.md

 # PythonHobby
-Python codes on self employed
+Here are the Python codes on self employed :)